juangallostra/procedural-tracks/README.md

 Once the layout has been obtained we can draw the racetrack to get a more appealing result.

 ![Example drawn tracks](/img/tracks_drawn.png)

+## TODO

+- [ ] Test other interpolation methods to obtain the smoothed track.
+- [ ] Add kerbs to corners.